 Now it’s time to install the damping rod back.
 To do that, apply some thread lock on the bolt that you removed, and tighten it while compressing the fork to hold it in place.
 Once you have done it, you have to refill the fork with new oil.
 Refer to your motorcycle’s manual to find out how much oil you need to pour, and how much distance you should keep between the oil and the forks.

 Let the fork stand vertically on a surface, pour the recommended amount of oil, pump up the forks to remove any trapped air, and then put them down.
 There is a specific distance which you should maintain between the oil and the fork’s top.
 To measure this distance, the best thing you can do is to use a syringe with flexible tubing.

 Measure the distance from the syringe and let it sit on top of your fork.
 Pull on the syringe and see what comes out.
 If only air comes out, you need to pour more oil, and if too much of oil comes out, you need to remove some.

 Slide up the forks through the jack or the triple tree, and tighten the bolts, leaving some slack to let the forks move up and down, so that you can correctly position them.
 Let the forks sit at an appropriate distance from the triple tree, and tighten the bolts according to torque specifications.

 Make sure you know more maintenance tips to keep your motorcycle healthy.

 Put in the spacers, washers and springs, and finally fit in the fork caps

 Reinstall the front wheel and you are done with your fork oil changed

-If you'd like to read similar articles to How to Change Fork Oil on a Motorcycle, we recommend you browse around our Motorbike Maintance and Repair category.
+If you want to read similar articles to How to Change Fork Oil on a Motorcycle, we recommend you visit our Motorbike Maintance and Repair category.